AI-Cultural-Heritage-Lab/l3_manual/README.md

 - Major authorship or conduct disputes;
 - Allocation of major shared resources; and
 - Work publicly presented in the name of the Lab.
-The Lab Director should is not the only person available for routine questions or support.

 #### Leadership Team
 The leadership team includes faculty, postdocs, graduate researchers, technical leads, and other designated members.